lamanno-epfl/velocycle/README.md

 ## Getting started

 Please refer to the installation instructions to install VeloCycle.
 Once you are ready to begin exploring the package, please refer to the [tutorials](https://github.com/lamanno-epfl/velocycle/tree/main/tutorials) contained in this repo.
+The HTML versions of each tutorial show the expected output of running VeloCycle as well as expected runtimes obtained using a Macbook Pro 2019 edition (faster runtimes will be achieved on newer computers or when using GPUs).

 ## Installation

 You need to have Python 3.8 or newer installed.
+All other package versions required are indicated in the requirements.txt file in this repo.
+Installation of VeloCycle should take only a few minutes on a standard operating system.

 We suggest installing VeloCycle in a separate conda environment, which for example can be created with the command: